 It’s not too late.
 Here is what a smart investor does to get involved with this market:

 - Learn the real estate market.
 Learn the values and rents in neighborhoods that have the types of properties in which you’d like to invest.

 - Get your financing in place.
 If you’d like a referral to local bankers in our network, let us know.

-- Put your on-the ground team in place.
+- Put your on-the-ground team in place.
 That means interviewing OKC investment realtors, and OKC property management companies.
-You can learn much about the market just visiting with professionals that are immersed in that market.
+You can learn much about the market just by visiting with professionals that are immersed in that market.

 What are the best neighborhoods to buy nice, modern homes in the Oklahoma City metro area?

 I consider nice, modern homes to those built in the last 10 years.
 You can find these types of properties in the suburban areas of the city, such as Yukon or Mustang on western edge of Oklahoma City; Edmond has many newer homes; the I-240 corridor in southeast Oklahoma City and the northern portion of Moore; and the area of eastern Midwest City.
 There is also still plenty of construction of new homes as of late 2020/2021.